ddeliopoulos/CSC496-Team-Cloud-Project-DA/README.md

-# CSC496-Team Cloud Project-DA

-Webserver/mySQL Form Fill Out

-CSC 496-80 Course Project - Installation and Deployment of a webserver with backend mySQL server
+# Group 8 - Installation and Deployment of Webserver/mySQL Form Fill Out

-Dimitra Deliopoulos
-Desislava Atanasova
+Group members: Dimitra Deliopoulos, Desislava Atanasova

 ## Project Achieved
 Accessible SQL form that can be filled out and submitted.
 The data is held in the backend SQL server that is already implemented.